-The Law transposes into Cypriot legislation the requirements of the Third Directive of the European Union (Directive 2005/60/EC), which is in line with the recommendations of the Financial Action Task Force.
-In supervising, monitoring and assessing the enforcement of the requirements of the Law and the Directive, the CBC also takes into consideration the assessments, decisions and recommendations of other regional bodies, established and functioning along the standards set by the FATF such as the Moneyval Committee of the Council of Europe, the International Monetary Fund and the World Bank.
-Moreover, for the drafting of guidelines for supervised entities the CBC takes into account the typologies, modern trends and the risk of abusing the financial system for the purpose of money laundering and terrorist financing, as well as best practices promoted by other supervisory authorities towards the prevention and combating of this eventuality.
+In supervising, monitoring and assessing the enforcement of the requirements of the AML/CFT Law and the CBC AML/CFT Directive, the CBC also takes into consideration the assessments, decisions and recommendations of bodies such as the European Banking Authority (EBA), the Financial Action Task Force (FATF), the Moneyval Committee of the Council of Europe and other international bodies.
+Moreover, for the drafting of guidelines for supervised entities the CBC takes into account the typologies, modern trends and the risk of abusing the financial system for the purpose of money laundering and terrorist financing, as well as best practices promoted by other supervisory authorities and the Cyprus FIU towards the prevention and combating of this eventuality.
 At the same time, the Supranational Risk Assessment conducted by the European Commission and the National Risk Assessment conducted by Cyprus authorities under the auspices of the Advisory Authority, which operates in accordance with the AML/CFT Law, are of equal importance for the formulation of the regulatory framework.

 Supervision and compliance of the supervised entities

-The supervisory framework of the CBC for the prevention of money laundering and the financing of terrorism includes, besides the issuance of directives pursuant to section 59(4) of the AML/CFT Law, circulars and guidelines, comprises the submission of prudential returns and reports by credit institutions within specified time and reference periods.
-These are fed into the off-site monitoring tools which are used for the purpose of enhancing the risk assessment by the CBC of the supervised institutions and the formation of the appropriate action programs, including on-site inspections.
-On-site inspections are at the core of the CBC’s supervisory framework and allow for the assessment and evaluation of the level of compliance by credit institutions with respect to their legal and regulatory obligation to adopt and apply appropriate AML/CFT policies, systems and procedures.
+The supervisory framework of the CBC for the prevention of money laundering and the financing of terrorism includes, in addition to the issuance of directives pursuant to section 59(4) of the AML/CFT Law, circulars and guidelines, comprises the submission of prudential returns and reports by supervised entities within specified time and reference periods.
+These are fed into the off-site monitoring tools, which are used for the purpose of enhancing the risk based supervision approach followed by the CBC and the formation of the appropriate action programs, including on-site inspections.
+On-site inspections are at the core of the CBC’s supervisory framework and allow for the assessment and evaluation of the level of compliance by supervised entities with respect to their legal and regulatory obligation to adopt and apply appropriate AML/CFT policies, systems and procedures.
 Onsite inspections that are carried out by the CBC may be comprehensive, thematic or special (ad-hoc), depending on the subject and the extent of the inspection and may be supplemented with the assistance of audit firms which are selected through a tendering process.

-The CBC may take corrective measures in case a supervised person fails to comply with the Law and the Directive which, under section 59(6) of the Law, may provide, inter alia, for the imposition of a financial fine, the amendment, suspension or revocation of the licence of the supervised person and the cessation or removal from his/her position of any director, manager or official, including the Money Laundering Compliance Officer and the Heads of the Internal Audit Unit and of the Regulatory Compliance Unit.
+The CBC is empowered to implement corrective measures in case a supervised person fails to comply with the AML/CFT Law and the Directive which, under section 59(6) of the AML/CFT Law, may provide, inter alia, for the imposition of a financial fine, the amendment, suspension or revocation of the licence of the supervised person and the cessation or removal from his/her position of any director, manager or official, including the Money Laundering Compliance Officer and the Heads of the Internal Audit Unit and of the Regulatory Compliance Unit.
 The CBC is legally empowered by virtue of section 59(6A) of the AML/CFT Law to publish such measures.
-Additionally, the CBC may take corrective measures in accordance with section 41(D) ‘Other administrative penalties and measures’ of the Business of Credit Institutions Laws of 1997 to 2015.
+Additionally, the CBC may take corrective measures in accordance with section 41(D) ‘Other administrative penalties and measures’ of the Business of Credit Institutions Law 66(Ι) of 1997, as subsequently amended.

 Targeted financial sanctions

 In April 2016, ʺThe implementation of the provisions of the United Nations Security Council Resolutions or Decisions (Sanctions) and the European Union Council Decisions and Regulations (Restrictive Measures)ʺ, Law 58(I) of 2016 was enacted.
-In accordance with the said Law, the CBC is responsible for the compliance of the supervised persons with the targeted financial sanctions, decided and imposed by the United Nations’ Security Council and the EU.
+In accordance with the said Law, the CBC is responsible for the compliance of the supervised entities with the targeted financial sanctions, decided and imposed by the United Nations’ Security Council and the EU.
 In March 2020, the CBC issued to the supervised persons, pursuant to Article 3(2) of the aforementioned Law, the Directive for Compliance with the Provisions of the UN Security Council Resolutions and the Decisions/Regulations of the Council of the European Union.
-For the purpose of coordinated measures and actions in the domain of targeted financial sanctions, the CBC works in close cooperation with the Ministry of Foreign Affairs, the Ministry of Finance for the exchange of information and the timely transmission to supervised persons the lists of countries and/or persons on whom the sanctions have been imposed, mainly concerning the freezing of funds and other financial resources.
+For the purpose of coordinated measures and actions in the domain of targeted financial sanctions, the CBC works in close cooperation with the Ministry of Foreign Affairs and the Ministry of Finance for the exchange of information and the timely transmission to supervised persons the lists of countries and/or persons on whom the sanctions have been imposed, mainly concerning the freezing of funds and other financial resources.
 The CBC participates in the two committees in operation under the auspices of the Ministry of Finance, namely the Advisory Body on Economic Sanctions and the Unit for the Implementation of Sanctions in the Financial Sector in relation to Sanctions imposed by UN Security Council Resolutions and Restrictive Measures imposed by European Union (EU) Council Regulations.

 Cooperation with other supervisory authorities

-The CBC participates in the Advisory Authority for Combating Money Laundering and Terrorist Financing, which is established by the Council of Ministers according to section 56.(1) of the AML/CFT Law.
-The responsibilities of the Advisory Authority include informing and advising the Council of Ministers on AML/CFT issues, while promoting the Republic of Cyprus internationally with regard to its compliance with the relevant conventions, resolutions and decisions of international organisations.
-In addition, the CBC participates in the Special Technical Committee of the Supervisory Authorities of the Financial Sector of Cyprus and participates regularly at the plenary meetings of the Moneyval Committee of the Council of Europe, the Experts Group for the Prevention of Money Laundering and Terrorist Financing of the European Commission and the Joint Committee's Sub-Committee on Anti-Money Laundering of the European authorities EBA, ESMA and EIOPA.
+Domestically, the CBC participates in the Advisory Authority for Combating Money Laundering and Terrorist Financing, which is established by the Council of Ministers according to section 56.(1) of the AML/CFT Law.
+The responsibilities of the Advisory Authority include informing and advising the Council of Ministers on AML/CFT issues and to promote the role of the Republic of Cyprus internationally with regard to compliance with the relevant conventions, resolutions and decisions of international organisations.
+Additionally, the CBC presides over the Special Technical Committee comprising of the Supervisory Authorities of the Financial Sector of Cyprus and participates regularly at the plenary meetings of the Moneyval Committee of the Council of Europe, the Experts Group for the Prevention of Money Laundering and Terrorist Financing of the European Commission and the Anti-Money Laundering Committee of the European Banking Authority.

 National Risk Assessment of Anti Money Laundering and Counter Terrorist Financing Measures

-As part of the efforts exerted by Cyprus to reinforce the fight against the use of the financial sector for money laundering and terrorist financing and in line with the international standards set by the Financial Action Task Force (FATF) but also the relevant European directives and especially the 4th Directive of the European Parliament and of the Council on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing, the CBC, in collaboration and coordination with the other regulatory authorities have decided to conduct an assessment of the related risks on a national level, with the assistance of the World Bank.
-This exercise, on the basis of the internationally accepted and recognised methodology of the World Bank, will allow for the identification of any deficiencies in the regulatory framework currently in place for combating money laundering and terrorist financing, but also in the effectiveness of the procedures followed by all stakeholders involved in this effort, aiming at taking corrective action.
-This will contribute significantly towards the reinstatement of Cyprus as a reputable international financial centre and will facilitate substantially the various assessments of Cyprus that are carried out from time to time by international organisations.
+As part of the efforts exerted by Cyprus to reinforce the fight against the use of the financial sector for money laundering and terrorist financing and in line with the international standards set by the Financial Action Task Force (FATF) but also the relevant European legislation, Cypriot authorities collaborated in order to conduct an assessment of the related risks on a national level, on the basis of the World Bank methodology, whose experts provided valuable guidance to all stakeholders.
+This exercise allowed for the identification of any deficiencies in the regulatory framework in place for combating money laundering and terrorist financing, but also in the effectiveness of the procedures followed by all stakeholders involved in this effort, aiming at taking corrective action.